CBSDLab/SD4DS-Accessing-HPC/README.md

 1. Go to the CWRU HPC OnDemand portal: https://ondemand.case.edu/pun/sys/dashboard/
 2. Select Interactive Apps from the menu and then choose RStudio Server (highest version).
-3. Enter the Slurm account for accesing the HPC.
+3. Enter the Slurm account for accessing the HPC.
 4. Select "cpu nodes".
 5. Set the session to 1 hour (later on, for more complex or longer sessions, it may be neccesary to set this to a longer duration).
 Note that the session will automatically end if exceeded the scheduled duration.
 6. Select the core to minimum of 1 core.